department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 ### Timeline
-Perigean will begin Veteran recruitment on April 24, 2023 Actual user test sessions are projected to commence on May 1, 2023 and end on May 5, 2023.
+Perigean will begin Veteran recruitment on April 24, 2023 Actual user test sessions are projected to commence on May 1, 2023, and end on May 5, 2023.

 ### Prepare
-A pilot session was conducted and recorded on April XXX 2023 at XXX eastern standard time using the Zoom.
-The participant is a Booz Allen Hamilton employee, XXX.
+A pilot session was conducted and recorded on April 24, 2023 at 1:30 pm eastern standard time using the Zoom.
+The participant is a Booz Allen Hamilton employee, Teddy Laguerre.

 ### Research Sessions
-April 10, 2023-May 15, 2023
+May 1, 2023-May 5, 2023

 ### Length of sessions
 The length of user sessions will be 1 hour total in length.